jasmine/jasmine.github.io/_tutorials/react_with_npm.md

 import 'ignore-styles';
 ```

-Finally, we need to tell Babel what flavor of Javascript we want by adding the following to `package.json`:
+We need to tell Babel what flavor of Javascript we want by adding the following to `package.json`:

 ```json
   "babel": {